-- 13. Dissostichus eleginoides occurs throughout the Heard Island and McDonald Islands area of the Kerguelen Plateau in Division 58.5.2, from shallow depths near Heard Island to at least 3 000 m depth around the periphery of the plateau.
+13. Dissostichus eleginoides occurs throughout the Heard Island and McDonald Islands area of the Kerguelen Plateau in Division 58.5.2, from shallow depths near Heard Island to at least 3 000 m depth around the periphery of the plateau.
 Fish smaller than 60 cm total length (TL) are predominantly distributed on the plateau in depths less than 500 m, where a small number of areas of persistently high local abundance have been discovered.
 As fish grow, they move to deeper waters and are recruited to the fishery on the plateau slopes in depths of 450 to 800 m where they are vulnerable to trawling.
 Some areas of high local abundance comprise the main trawling grounds where the majority of fish caught are between 50 and 75 cm TL (Figure 1).
-Older larger fish are seldom caught by trawling and there is evidence from tag recaptures and size distribution of the catch by depth that these fish move into deeper water (>1 000 m depth) where they are caught by longline. - 14.
-The length-frequency distributions of D. eleginoides caught by trawl and by longline in Division 58.5.2 for the last 10 years are presented in Figures 1 and 2 respectively.
-Since the start of the fishery >50~000 fish have been measured in this division. - 15.
-The majority of D. eleginoides caught by trawl measured between 30 and 100 cm, while those caught by longline measured between 50 and 125 cm.
-The modal size of fish caught in the trawl fishery (Figure 1) was smaller (\sim 50-60 cm) in all seasons than those for longline (\sim 70-80 cm) (Figure 2).
-The length-frequency distribution for the longline fishery includes larger fish because of gear selectivity and because the longline fishery occurs in deeper water where larger toothfish occur.
-These length-frequency distributions are unweighted (i.e. they have not been adjusted for factors such as the size of the catches from which they were collected).
-The interannual variability exhibited in the figure may reflect differences in the fished population but is also likely to reflect changes in the spatial and temporal distribution of fishing.
+Older larger fish are seldom caught by trawling and there is evidence from tag recaptures and size distribution of the catch by depth that these fish move into deeper water (>1 000 m depth) where they are caught by longline.

+Figure 1: Annual length-frequency distributions of Dissostichus eleginoides caught by trawl in the Australian EEZ in Division 58.5.2 since 2007.
+The number of hauls from which fish were measured (N) and the number of fish measured (n) in each year are provided.
+The length-frequency distribution in 2016 is from the trawl survey only which targets smaller fish than commercial trawl.